top of page

 The Action

-ECOAN, together with Creative Action Institute, worked with youth to reignite young people’s interest in indigenous cultural and appreciation conservation of Andean forests.
-To learn more about the importance of protecting the high Andean forests, the youth participants engaged in intergenerational dialogue, learning about the important role of the queuña forests.
-The youth learned to use a wide range of mediums - mask making, theatre, photography, videography - that harnessed their creativity and deepened their interest and commitment to conservation.
+ECOAN, together with Creative Action Institute, worked with local youth to reignite interest in indigenous culture and appreciation of Andean forests.
+The youth engaged in intergenerational dialogue, learning about the important role of the queuña forests in their ancestral culture.
+They then designed and implemented an advocacy project to engage their wider community in conversation around conservation and their indigenous heritage.

 The Impact

-• The educational community established a formal space within the school curriculum to continue these environmental education activities and continue to promote a connection to the region’s biodiversity and its conservation.
+• The schools in Aquia established a formal space within the school curriculum to continue these environmental education activities and continue to promote a connection to the region’s biodiversity and its conservation.

 • The masks created by the youth are permanently exhibited in the community hall.

-• The video continues to be used as an educational tool.
+• The video continues to be used as an educational tool by ECOAN as part of reforestation campaigns in communities.

 bottom of page